bhdrdemir/Data_Analysis_From_CVS/README.md

 Contributing:
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

 Contact
-For questions or feedback, please contact:
+For question or feedback, please contact:

 Email: ahmedbahadir.demir@gmail.com
 GitHub: bhdrdemir